-Some time ago, I came across the phrase ‘write in pen’.
-Sounded a little strange to me, but not being a native I thought it’s something people somewhere use.
+Sometime ago, I came across the phrase ‘write in pen’ which sounded a little strange, but not being a native I thought it’s something people somewhere use.
 Recently, it caught my attention again, and this time I looked into it.
 I became curious, whether they mean something different, or it is just a figure of speech.

 To explain the meaning and show in use, I made an illustration about the phrasal verb.
-Here's what I have found about the transitive verb, with different prepositions:
+Below is what I have found about the transitive verb, with different prepositions.

 When we want to indicate the instrument or tool that is used to carry out an action, we barely use anything else than ‘with’ as a preposition.

 'Joseline stirred the crowd with her voice.'

 The preposition ‘in’ refers to the material or method used to to do something.

 'The audience bursted out in a standing ovation.' (standing ovation as method)